James Clement Dunn: Career

 After the war, Dunn became a clerk for the United States Department of State.
 He then took and passed the Foreign Service entrance exam.
 He was appointed to be the third secretary at the embassy in Madrid, Spain, where he remained for two years.
 He was the chargé d'affaires ad interim in Port-au-Prince, Haiti, from April 1922 to February 1924.
 He was also the first secretary for the embassy in London, England.

 In 1927, President Calvin Coolidge pulled him from foreign service because he needed a White House director of ceremonies.
-On February 4, 1928, he became the chief of protocol for President Herber Hoover, with his title changing to the chief of the Division of International Conferences and Protocol on February 15, 1929, when that position was created.
+On February 4, 1928, he became the chief of protocol, with his title changing to the chief of the Division of International Conferences and Protocol on February 15, 1929, when that position was created.
 His duties included arranging the dates and agendas of the United States' participation in international conferences and issuing ceremonial statements to the officials of other countries.
 He served in this role through November 17, 1930.

 He was appointed counsel to the Commission for the Study of Haiti from 1930 to 1935.
 He was again the chief of protocol from June 11, 1933 to April 11, 1935.

 Under President Franklin Roosevelt, he was a special assistant to Secretary of State Cordell Hull.
 Dunn was a political advisor in European affairs during the Spanish Civil War, becoming "a powerful influence in holding U.S. policy to an embargo on arms for both sides in Spain—to the chagrin of the U.S. left wing."

 During World War II, Dunn was assigned to the State Department's Division of Political Affairs.
 This placed him in a "small circle" that worked with Assistant Secretary of State Breckinridge Long to implement America's refugee policy.
 Dunn's role appears to have been to suppress news about the killing of Jews from reaching America, which in turn obstructed rescue opportunities.
-Specifically, he tried to stop information of the mass murders from reaching Rabbi Stephen Samuel.
-Wise, an American Jewish leader, in the summer of 1942.
+Specifically, he tried to stop information of the mass murders from reaching Rabbi Stephen Samuel Wise, an American Jewish leader, in the summer of 1942.